REVOLUTION ~ SIDE B

 EPISTLE: Simply means "letter" or formal letter in Koine Greek.
 While today one can look up the word "epistle" in a modern dictionary and find that it refers to a formal letter of special importance, in the First Century

 world of Paul and other authors of the New Testament, the Greek "epistole" apparently referred to any and every kind of letter.
-While some of Paul's letters were intended to be read to one or more groups of
+Some of Paul's letters were intended to be read to one or more groups of

 people, some of them like First and Second Timothy, Titus and Philemon, are personal letters written to a specific individual.
 It is the very counter-productive and misleading habit of modern translators to leave

-certain words in modern bibles in or close to their original Greek (and sometimes Latin) form, rather than translating them correctly into English or other modern language.
+certain words in modern bibles in or close to their original Greek (and sometimes Latin) form, rather than translating them correctly into English and other languages.

 Thus, words like "epistle", "disciple", "gospel", "doctrine" and far too many others give modern Bibles an orthodox religious 'tone' where none is likely intended.
 The message of Jesus in every way is a highly secular message intended

 for sinners and common average people, as well as for the rest of humanity.
 There is nothing in the New Testament that is remotely similar to modern Catholic and Protestant theology-laden Christian religions.
 One